 Instruct patients in contact lens care, insertion and removal.

-Minimum of a High School diploma/GED and some related experience.
+Minimum of a High School diploma or General Education Degree.

 Special knowledge, skills, and abilities: